 The Community Standards Board is composed of a Convener and six other members - three faculty members and three students.
-A student with a GPA of 2.5 or better may be selected by the Student Government, with the consent of the Vice President for Academic Affairs (VPAA) and the Vice President of Student Affairs/Dean of Students (DOS).
-Students appointed may then serve on the Community Standards Board for their entire term at Missouri Valley College.
-Faculty members are recommended by the Faculty Senate and appointed by the Vice President for Academic Affairs (VPAA), with the consent of the Vice President of Student Affairs/Dean of Students (DOS).
+Students will be nominated by faculty within each of the academic divisions, must have a minimum of a 2.5 GPA 2.5, and have no student disciplinary issues within the previous academic year.
+Nominated students will then need the consent of the Vice President for Academic Affairs (VPAA) and the Vice President of Student Affairs(VPSA).
+Students appointed may then serve on the Community Standards Board for their entire term at Missouri Valley College, as long as they continue to meet eligibility criteria.
+Faculty members are recommended by the Faculty Senate and appointed by the Vice President for Academic Affairs (VPAA), with the consent of the Vice President of Student Affairs.
 They must be full-time faculty members employed by Missouri Valley College for at least one full academic year.
 Faculty members may serve unlimited consecutive terms on the Community Standards Board, if duly recommended and appointed.
-The President will designated a Convener of the Community Standards Board, typically a cabinetlevel administrator.
+The President will designate a Convener of the Community Standards Board, typically a cabinet level administrator.
 The Convener is tasked with moderating all Board meetings, ensuring proper procedure is followed, and voting in the event of a tie.
 Changes in the membership of the panel may occur in the event of a conflict of interest or violation of confidentiality.